 The approximately 182 km² Ankarana National Park, founded in 1956, is famous above all for its Tsingys: razor-sharp limestones that tower over huge areas close to the sky at a height of several meters.
 They are remnants from the Jurassic and otherwise only occur in Tsingy de Bemaraha and Tsingy de Namoroka National Parks.
 The Malagasy word mitsingytsingyna means “walking on tiptoe”.
 One of the several hours of hiking trails to and along the Tsingys, which leads to two small, very safely paved suspension bridges, is recommended.
 From the highest point of Ankarana National Park, you can see the whole park up to the Mozambique Channel.

-The Tsingys separate the park in two, a dry savannah landscape and an evergreen dry forest.
-The park offers a variety of hiking routes, from one to four hours of difficulty for every traveler.
+The Tsingys separate the park in two, a dry savannah landscape and a dry forest.
+The park offers a variety of hiking routes, from one to six hours of difficulty for every traveler.
 Crossed by numerous gorges and rivers, Ankarana also has Africa’s largest interconnected underground cave network with a total length of 120 km.
 Some of the caves can be visited, others are fady (sacred or taboo).
 A special feature of the park is the “perte des rivières” (“the river hole”), a huge stone hole in which several rivers merge and continue underground.
 The rivers only carry water during the rainy season, so that this small wonder of nature, as well as some river beds, can be visited safely during the dry season.